 - Moving a few lines of code from a function into the main function to save the cost incurred on a function call.

 - Using redis to speed up queries instead of using proper indexes in RDBMS

-After all the great things, let’s talk about the other side, because what is life if only good things happen at all time?
+After all the great things, let's talk about the other side because not everything is perfect.

 UTC is not the cure-all to timezone difference

 The first major mistake was the failure to take timezone into account when developing the application.
 What happened was that the user's time input was taken in their timezone, submitted to the server and converted to UTC, and finally converted to the merchant's timezone to search for availability.

 What should happen, instead, is to search for the timeslot directly without timezone conversion.
 For example, If I am in Singapore and selects 8PM, the server should search for 8PM timeslots for all merchants, independent of end-user and merchants' timezone.
 The results should then be displayed in the merchants' timezone.

 I dropped all the tables in the staging database and not realise it until 15 minutes later

 One of the greatest sins in the world of software is to delete a production database.
 I have fared slightly better, because I accidentally wiped out a staging database while I was multitasking like the hero I thought I was.

 What happened was I replaced a local database by dropping all tables and running the scripts to recreate them, which is fine.
 What went wrong I had 3 connection tabs opened in MySQL Workbench, 1 for local, staging and production.